hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1084

-We afflicted the people of Pharaoh with famine and poor harvest, so that they may take heed.
+We afflicted the people of Pharaoh with famine and poor harvests, so that they may take heed.

 # 1085